Questions What are Drivers?

 Q: How do I access my Account and Activation Codes?

-A: To access your account info, which includes your serial number, just click on the "My Account" link at the top of this page.
+A: To access your account info, which includes your registration key, just click on the "My Account" link at the top of this page.
 This will direct you to the DriverHub Members' area.
 There you can log in with your registered email address and gain access to all of your account details.